SiliconDreamArtists/SovereignTrust.Core/Documentation/Doctrine/4_Attachment_Manifest_Doctrine.md

-# 📦 Attachment Manifest Doctrine
+# 📦 Adapter Manifest Doctrine

 ## 📖 Title
-**Attachment Manifest Doctrine**
+**Adapter Manifest Doctrine**

 ## 🌟 Purpose
-Defines rules for attachment resolution, virtual path usage, manifest hydration, and secure instantiation.
+Defines rules for adapter resolution, virtual path usage, manifest hydration, and secure instantiation.

 ---

-## I. Every Attachment Has a VirtualPath
+## I. Every Adapter Has a VirtualPath

 - This path identifies the location of the attachment's Manifest file.
 - Used by `Resolve-DependencyModuleFromGraph` to load and hydrate the module.